MAZ01001/dice_stats/README.md

    1. You can edit the `Name` text to say what ever you whant for example `Strength`.
       - If you clear it and press enter or navigate away from it, it will remove this throw/block without further asking.
    2. Enter a number into the `Value` field to compare to the dice throw (within this block).
+      - When pressing <kbd>Enter</kbd> inside this field, all dice within this block will be rolled.
    3. Choose a comparison operator, default is &ge;, so it succeeds if `Value` is greater or equal the dice throw result (sum for multiple dice).
    4. Then, near the empty area, choose a dice type and click the <kbd>Add</kbd> button next to it, to add that dice to this dice throw (within this block).
       - To remove dice just click on them (while the colored toggle-button at the bottom is red and says <kbd>Click to remove</kbd>).